 Unexpected Automation: Creating an automated form filler with Chrome Extensions

-It’s been a while since I’ve done an unexpected automation themed post due to my work on my API Testing tutorial at CASTx2017.
-So I thought given I recently created the Wiremock Chrome Extension, why not demonstrate how easy it is to create your own Chrome extension.
+It's been a while since I've done an unexpected automation themed post due to my work on my API Testing tutorial at CASTx2017.
+So I thought given I recently created my own Chrome extensions, why not demonstrate how easy it is to create your own Chrome extension.
 So for this post, I want to share my experience of how you can quickly create an automated form filler in the form of a chrome extension that can fill in test data for you.
 This is based upon a new project I started recently and how one of the first things I looked to automate was quickly populating a large form that I regularly testing in an exploratory testing context.

 The problem